yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan.md

 {{< youtube rIGnIQ235As >}}

 API Products are partitioned policies that provide an ACL but not quota/rate limits.
-To create one, assuming you have one or more APIs already created.
+The following steps explain how to create and import an API product from Tyk, assuming you have one or more APIs already created:

 1. From your Tyk Self-Managed installation, go to **Policies** and click **Add policy**.
 2. Select which APIs you want to add to your API product.